harmancilab/ProxyTyper/examples/0_Basics_and_Setup/README.md

 # Executables

-ProxyTyper is composed executables.
+ProxyTyper is composed of two executables.
 The main script named *ProxyTyper.sh* is the front-end and implements each mechanism and the executable file *ProxyTyper_Release* implements the underlying functionalities that are used for generating the proxized panels. *ProxyTyper.sh* contains extensive error checks and input validation steps and should be the starting point for any user who wants to use existing protocols or design new imputation protocols using the protection mechanisms offered by ProxyTyper.
 It should be seamless to integrate *ProxyTyper.sh* into new pipelines.

 *ProxyTyper.ini* contains numerous options that are used for setting up the parameters needed by the different mechanisms.
 We will extensively review these scripts and implemented options in later examples.
 After building ProxyTyper, it is necessary that the executable under *bin/ProxyTyper* is included in the *$PATH*.